Tor’s Branding Pivot is Going to Get Someone Killed

 Collectively, these two policy documents pivot The Tor Project, Inc. from an organization that was foremost about privacy technology to an organization that is foremost about human rights (HR) where privacy technology is the chosen means to the end.

 For example, in Singapore (where I live), the government absolutely does not care for what they term “Western human rights” and views them, at best, as a handicap in maximizing GDP, and at worst, as cultural imperialism.
 But despite their dim view of human rights, Singaporean authorities top-to-bottom are fanatical about reducing corruption.
 Most importantly, Singapore’s love of anti-corruption exceeds its apprehension about human-rights-laden privacy enhancing technologies.
-Singapore’s attitude here is representative of the cultural terrain from China to Indonesia, which constitutes >30% of the world population.
+Tor’s rebranding from privacy to HR activism takes exactly the same activity — using Tor or running a Tor node — and makes it vastly easier for an enterprising authority to stretch it to be liable for indefinite detention without trial.
+Singapore’s attitude here is representative of the cultural terrain from China to Indonesia, which constitutes, I kid you not, about 1/3 of the world population.

 Pigeonholing a generic technology like Tor into the human rights category makes it immensely harder to justify using Tor as part of generic (non-human-rights related) communications.
 For example, say you’re a sysadmin at a local business wishing to further secure its comms.
 You propose running a Tor node or using Tor internally.
 This was just something you could do (if perhaps a bit overzealous), but if asked you justifiably reply defense against corporate espionage matters.
 After Tor’s pivot, you now have to justify why the company is using software explicitly designed for banned HR activism — why is this worth drawing the government’s ire?
 Using Tor is now an additional mild liability for all non-HR users.